-If the server has a ServeRAID controller installed and you have installed or removed a hard disk drive, see the ServeRAID documentation that comes with your server for information about reconfiguring the disk arrays.
+If the server has an optional ServeRAID adapter installed and you have installed or removed a hard disk drive, see the ServeRAID documentation that comes with the server for information about reconfiguring the disk arrays.

 Chapter 3.
 Server controls, LEDs, and power